GfSE/SpecIF-Pages/Documentation/68_SpecIF_ReqIF.md

 ---
-title: "SpecIF-ReqIF Mapping"
+title: "ReqIF-SpecIF Mapping"
 layout: default
 parent: "Model Integration"
 grand_parent: "Documentation"
-nav_order: 69
+nav_order: 68
 ---

-# SpecIF-ReqIF Mapping
+# ReqIF-SpecIF Mapping

 Transforming SpecIF to ReqIF is bidirectional.
 Files can be exported and imported in a round-trip without losing any data (if the partner's tool is also capable of round-trips).